-Licensing Bright Cluster Manager
+Licensing NVIDIA Bright Cluster Manager

-This chapter explains how a Bright Cluster Manager license is viewed, verified, requested, and installed.
-Typically, for a new cluster that is purchased from a reseller, the cluster may have Bright Cluster Manager already set up on it.
+This chapter explains how an NVIDIA Bright Cluster Manager license is viewed, verified, requested, and installed.

+Typically, for a new cluster that is purchased from a reseller, the cluster may have the cluster manager already set up on it.

-Bright Cluster Manager can be run with a temporary, or evaluation license, which allows the administrator to try it out.
+The cluster manager can be run with a temporary, or evaluation license, which allows the administrator to try it out.
 This typically has some restrictions on the period of validity for the license, or the number of nodes in the cluster.
-The evaluation license also comes with the online ISO download for Bright Cluster Manager, which is available for product key owners via http://customer.brightcomputing.com/Download
+The evaluation license also comes with the online ISO download for the cluster manager, which is available for product key owners via http://customer.brightcomputing.com/Download